Donald Trump says he will go to Atlanta Thursday to be booked on Georgia charges

 Willis, the district attorney, is asking a judge to schedule a March 4 trial date in the criminal case against Trump and 18 others.

 Willis' proposed scheduling order would have arraignments take place the week of Sept.
-5 with a trial to begin six months later, the week before Georgia's 2024 GOP presidential primary.
+5 with a trial to begin six months later, the week before Georgia's 2024 Republican presidential primary.

 "I just think, practically speaking, that's not going to happen," says Jeffrey Brickman, a criminal defense attorney in Atlanta.